zertekes/bymiles-skills-assessment/README.md

 ![By Miles Skills Assessments](https://images.bymiles.co.uk/images-by-miles/by-miles-logo-clear-350x160.png)

+# By Miles Skills Assessment
-A collection of skills assessments we may use during the hiring process</p>
+A collection of skills assessments and resources we may use during the hiring process

 ## QA